 The Bottom Line

 The more you guide your reviewers through the review process, the smoother it will go.
 When you lay out the processes and their role within them, they won’t feel lost along the way, and will know exactly what you expect of them each step of the way.
+To make it even easier for you to get your reviewers up to speed, I created this course you can send to them as-is, or adapt based on your internal workflow.

 For more tips on how to optimize your project review process, check out this great article.